alamo-classes/2021FALL-GAME2338-TEAM-B/Game_Selection.md

 ## Final Thoughts

 Overall, Rocket League was excellent the game idea is fun and engaging.
 I love the many modes that it has and noun of them felt terrible.
 The controls for this game were perfect having good physics and driving mechanics with a sense of speed.
 I love the customization that I gave to my car every time I earned currency for it.
 I think the only terrible thing about this game is playing alone with an AI.
 The AI is not that smart and that can make the game not challenging.
 I prefer to play with friends or others since it was made with multiplayer in mind.
-Me and my team chose this because of it's multiplayer experience.
+Me and my team chose this game because of it's multiplayer experience.

 ## Additional Information